 Gifted and Talented at Carine Senior High School

-From 2020, Carine Senior High School will be one of twelve Western Australian public secondary schools offering an approved Selective Academic Program.
+From 2020, Carine Senior High School will be one of thirteen Western Australian public secondary schools offering an approved Selective Academic Program.
 The 2020 intake will be for Year 7 students and by 2023 the program will extend to Year 10.

 These programs focus on rigorous studies in Science, English, Mathematics, Humanities and Social Sciences.
 Students benefit from being exposed to a differentiated curriculum designed to stimulate and develop the individual’s skills in inquiry, analytical and critical thinking, communication and creativity.
 Students in the Program in Years 7 to 10 continue to cover all other areas of the curriculum, including Heath & PE, French, The Visual and Performing (Music, Dance, &/or Drama) Arts and Technologies (Design and Digital).